 Like any dry skin problem, the solution is to create a moist supple skin.
 To do this you should treat the problem both internally and externally.

-If you use heavier oil at night or petroleum jelly, cut the toe out of a tube sock and turn it inside out so that the soft part of the sock is facing your elbows.
+Use Vaseline or one of the butters listed below at night.
+To protect your sheets, cut the toe out of a tube sock and turn it inside out so that the smooth part of the sock is facing your elbows.
 Slip the sock up your arm so that the heel part is at your elbow.
-This will help protect your sheets and prevent the oil or petroleum jelly from rubbing off.

 There are literally hundreds of oils you can use, but this list is a good start.

 Moisturizing oils dry elbows – to be used 3 times a day

 - Olive oil

 Although any of these oils can be used, I have great success using homemade Colloidal Oatmeal Cream.
 For the recipe click here.